Liège Cathedral: Entrance to the cloister

 Next to the door that leads into the church at the north end of this gallery, a second door opens onto a beautiful gate at the foot of the tower overlooking St. Paul's Square.
 This charming porch is remarkable for its deep ornamental arches and its curious decoration, partly ogival.
 It is dated from the Renaissance.
 This gate, closed by an iron gate and decorated with a central stone medallion framing a high relief depicting the Conversion of Paul the Apostle placed between two low reliefs and the arabesques of the lower panels frame two small low reliefs, one on the right side representing the Nativity, the other on the left showing the Resurrection of the Savior.
 A series of twelve bas-reliefs represent eight framed heads and fantastic ornaments.
 Seven niches remained devoid of their statues.
 The overhanging pinion bears the arms of coat of Corneille of Berghes, bishop from 1538 to 1544.

-Chapter Hall
+Chapter hall

 One enters by the cloisters on the east side in the chapel of the chapter hall.
 The exterior door comes from the church of the former Couvent des Récollets de Liège located in the district of Outremeuse.
 It closed the entrance of the choir where it was placed between two altars.
-This richly carved oak door has two panels, the side panel representing the Liège perron and the top panels sculpted to date and elegantly crafted presenting the two LG letters.
+This richly carved oak door has two panels, the side panel representing the Perron of Liège and the top panels sculpted to date and elegantly crafted presenting the two LG letters.